ar11thecat/KmerAssembler/README.md

 It can produce the results as `.csv` file or as `pandas DataFrame`.

 ### What it can do:
-- [x] Simulate the cuts by a selectable range of proteases (tripsin, chymotripsin, elastase and others), considering cut probabilities and proline suppression
+- [x] Simulate the cuts by a selectable range of proteases (tripsin, chymotripsin, elastase and others), considering the target sites and proline suppression.
-- [x] Consider the protonation of the residues to derive the m/z and z measures, as it would happen in MS1
+- [x] Consider the variable protonation of the residues to derive the m/z and z measures.
-- [x] Correct the neutral mass of the peptide by removing tryptic water
+- [x] Correct the neutral mass of the peptide by removing tryptic water.
 - [x] Simulate the local confidence by considering:
-+ the intrinsic confidence of each residue (for example, low for Leucine and Isoleucine, which have the same mass)
++ the intrinsic confidence of each residue (for example, low for Leucine and Isoleucine, which have the same mass).
-+ the position of the residue (residues close to the N-terminus of C-terminus can only form shorter b and y ions, which are harder to detect)
++ the position of the residue (residues close to the N-terminus of C-terminus form less ions and are harder to detect).
 + gaussian noise

 ### What it cannot do:
-- [ ] PTMs are not yet modelled\
+- [ ] PTMs are not yet modelled.
-- [ ] Only the 20 canonical aminoacid letters are allowed\
+- [ ] Only the 20 canonical aminoacid letters are allowed.
-- [ ] The protonation count is approximated, and doesn't model precise chemo-physical interactions\
+- [ ] The protonation count is approximated, and doesn't model precise chemo-physical interactions.
-- [ ] The local confidence model is an approximation, and is not derived from spectral reconstruction\
+- [ ] The local confidence model is approximated, and is not derived from spectral reconstruction.